publisha/publisha.github.io/pages/multiplatform_at_home2.md

 As mentioned above, you will need to use an extract rather than a complete recording and to do this, you need to use an audio editor.

-If you have access to Adobe Creative Cloud that you _can_ use Audition. but this is really quite complex for the simple task of extracting a clip.
+If you have access to Adobe Creative Cloud then you _can_ use Audition. but this is really quite complex for the simple task of extracting a clip.
 A better solution is to download the free software _Audacity_ from [here][8b45ed15].

   [8b45ed15]: https://www.audacityteam.org "Get audacity"